 Staging of Mouth Cancers

-Staging oral tumors includes a thorough physical examination of the oral cavity and regional lymph nodes, three-view thoracic radiographs (X-rays), and complete pre-anesthetic blood tests and heart evaluation.
+Staging oral tumors includes a thorough physical examination of the oral cavity and regional lymph nodes, three-view thoracic radiographs (X-rays), and complete pre-anesthetic blood tests and heart evaluation, as discussed above.

 Any enlarged lymph nodes should be aspirated to help determine the stage.
 Ideally, the lymph nodes will be removed and biopsied because this is the best way to determine whether cancer has spread to the lymph nodes.7